passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 humidity.

 <span style="color: red; font-weight: bold;">What's more</span>, while the
-STM32F429 microprocessor has two CAN peripherals, the board's design
+STM32F429 microprocessor has two CAN peripherals, and the board's design
 <span style="color: red; font-weight: bold;">doesn't provide access to the CAN bus</span>
 for external communications.